GregRobinson85/Montana-Mask-N-95-Replacement/README.md

 # Montana-Mask-N-95-Replacement
 This repository is for parts source files and information regarding 3D printable medical masks.

+For reference, the size M mask costs $3.40 printed in TPU.

 Regarding files in .zip
 The main source file is an F3D.
 I've scaled the original mask into two new parts, creating a Medium and a Small in addition to the original, which I'm calling Large.
 The scale factor is noted in the file names (90% and 80%, respectively for Medium